SChernykh/p2pool/README.md

      ```
      xmrig.exe -u x+10000 -o 127.0.0.1:3333
      ```
-11. XMRig should connect and start mining!
+12. XMRig should connect and start mining!
-12. *(Optional but highly recommended)* You can create a Quickstart by creating a batch (.bat) file with the following contents and placing it in your P2Pool directory along with `xmrig.exe`.
+13. *(Optional but highly recommended)* You can create a Quickstart by creating a batch (.bat) file with the following contents and placing it in your P2Pool directory along with `xmrig.exe`.
 ```
 @ECHO OFF
 start cmd /k %~dp0\Monero\monerod.exe --zmq-pub tcp://127.0.0.1:18083 --disable-dns-checkpoints --enable-dns-blocklist
 ECHO Wait until the Monero daemon shows fully synced before continuing.
 This can take some time.
 Type 'status' in other window to check progress.
 PAUSE
-start cmd /k %~dp0\p2pool.exe --wallet YOUR_WALLET_ADDRESS
+start cmd /k %~dp0\p2pool.exe --wallet YOUR_WALLET_ADDRESS --mini
 ECHO Wait until the daemon shows fully synced before continuing.
 This can take some time.
 PAUSE
-%~dp0\xmrig.exe -u x+30000 -o 127.0.0.1
+%~dp0\xmrig.exe -o 127.0.0.1
 ```

 ## Build instructions